Introducing Adobe Lightroom: Everything To Know

 Victory Goes To… Lightroom

-Darktable is a worthy Lightroom alternative available for free and does feature robust image editing program like its paid competitor.
+Darktable is a worthy Lightroom alternative available for free and does feature robust tools like its paid competitor.
 If you’re a beginner, it’s worth a look.
 However, Lightroom is going to be a better fit for many photographers overall.